A Lesson to Learn: New Gold Inc. (NGD)

-New Gold Inc. (AMEX:NGD) went down by -3.68% from its latest closing price compared to the recent 1-year high of $2.40.
-The company’s stock price has collected -7.65% of loss in the last five trading sessions.
+New Gold Inc. (AMEX:NGD) went up by 1.31% from its latest closing price compared to the recent 1-year high of $2.40.
+The company’s stock price has collected -1.27% of loss in the last five trading sessions.
 Press Release reported on 07/15/21 that New Gold Reports Second Quarter Operational Results

 >> 7 Top Picks for the Post-Pandemic Economy <<